izivkov/CasioGShockSmartSync/README.md

 width=200
 style="margin: 10px;" />

-The GW-B5600 has 5 alarms and a `Signal` or `chime` setting.
+The B5600/B5000 watches 5 alarms and a `Signal` or `chime` setting.
 They are first read from the watch, and displayed in the app.
 The alarms can be updated by pressing on the time display of each alarm.
 A dialog will appear which allows you to select the time.